kongware/ftor/README.md

 ## Iteration Protocols and Generator Functions

 ftor will focus on the iteration protocols and generator functions and thus benefit from data source abstraction, programmatic data sources and lazy evaluation.
-Generic functions to fold, trannsform or filter are capable to work with any "mappable" iterator.
+Generic functions to fold, transform or filter are capable to work with any "mappable" iterator.

 ## Mimicking Aynchronous Iterators

-Iterators that return `Promise`s for `{value, done}` pairs.
+Asynchronous iterators return `Promise`s for `{value, done}` pairs and implement a queue.
 I don't know if this is actually possible though.

 ## `Object`s as Dictionaries are Dead